 Location: 3 Riverside Drive, Camden

-Details: The Camden Children’s Garden is a four-acre garden that is specially designed for children and families.
+Details: The Camden Children’s Garden is a four-acre garden for children and families.
 This little oasis, situated adjacent to the Adventure Aquarium, provides horticultural experiences for imaginative play.
 Young visitors will love a visit to the Butterfly House, the Dinosaur Garden and the Tree House.
 There are even rides for the younger kids, including a carousel and train.
 Starting in mid-March, the garden is open Wednesday through Sunday from 10:00 am to 3:00 pm.
 General admission is $9 per person.

 More info: www.camdenchildrensgarden.org or call 856-365-8733